 - Aerosmith is blue and purple in the manga and CyberConnect2 games, but white and pink in the PS2 game and red and silver in the anime.

-- Guido Mista's color scheme was unchanged in Eyes of Heaven/All Star Battle, the Anime and the Manga.
+- Guido Mista's color scheme was for the most part unchanged in Eyes of Heaven/All Star Battle, the Anime and the Manga.
 The only notable color change was on the PlayStation 2 game, which swapped the color of his headgear from Red with a blue arrow, to blue with a red arrow.
 His red pants are also white.
+Like Giorno, the final scene of the anime shows Mista in a new outfit colored in varying shades of purple, with a mainly black hat and white pants.

-- Sex Pistols is yellow in most adaptations, with the major exception being the PlayStation 2 game, which made them white.
+- Sex Pistols is somewhere between yellow and orange in most adaptations, with the major exception being the PlayStation 2 game, which made them white.
+Their white eyes also become yellow.

 - Leone Abbacchio's eyes and lips were respectively blue and black in the manga, but the anime changes them to a yellow/purple gradient and purple.
 His outfit is also more predominantly purple in the anime.